 Valsartan, a popular blood pressure drug, was contaminated with known carcinogens.
 If you take a valsartan-based prescription, talk to a lawyer for a free case evaluation.

-If you have taken Invokana and experienced Fournier's gangrene or a lower-leg amputation, you may be able to get compensation.
+If you have taken Taxotere and experienced permanent hair loss, you may be able to get compensation.
 Learn more about your legal rights today.

 If you or a loved one suffered a heart attack after taking Uloric, you may be eligible for compensation.
 See if your case is viable and talk to a lawyer.

 Even though prescription medications are regulated by the FDA, many carry serious side effects that can be dangerous to some patients.
 These can include everything from muscle aches to heart problems, which may even lead to death.
 Each year, about 4.5 million Americans visit the emergency room because of side effects from their medications.